Peraya Homestay

 Peraya Homestay · Padawan · Sarawak · est. 2006

+Conservation.
 We protect the Sirin river and surrounding rainforest.
-Sustainable practices are not a feature — they are how we live.
+Sustainable practices are not a feature.
+They are how we live.

-Kampung Peraya, Padawan, Sarawak — a Bidayuh village in the hills south of Kuching.
+Location.
+Kampung Peraya, Padawan, Sarawak, a Bidayuh village in the hills south of Kuching.

 Two ways to stay.